suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 In the [lesson on API Servers](/lessons/cs-api-servers) we saw how to create an API server.
-However, an API server that cannot perform the actions of a CRUD (Create, Read, Update, and Delete) style system isn't as useful to us.
-In this lesson we will build an application to keep track of our game nights!
+However, an API server that cannot perform the actions of a CRUD (Create, Read, Update, and Delete) style system isn't as valuable for us.
+In this lesson, we will build an application to keep track of our game nights!

 # Game Night

-Lets create an API to manage our game nights.
-When creating a game night we'd like to track the name of the game we will play, the name of the person hosting the event, their address, the date and time the game will start, and the minimum and maximum number of people the game can support.
+Let us create an API to manage our game nights.
+When creating a game night, we'd like to track the name of the game we will play, the name of the person hosting the event, their address, the date and time the game will start, and the minimum and the maximum number of people the game can support.

 ## API Definition

-We are going to make an API that has the ability to `CRUD` (Create, Read, Update, and Delete) games.
-The first thing we should do is design our API to support all of these and to follow a common convention.
+We are going to make an API that can `CRUD` (Create, Read, Update, and Delete) games.
+The first thing we should do is design our API to support all of these and to follow a standard convention.

 We are going to treat our games as a resource we can manage.
 We will follow these guidelines while building our API:

 - GameNight is the model we are going to manage
-- If an endpoint uses the GET verb we expect the endpoint to return the same resource each time and not modify it.
-NOTE: the data inside may change (e.g. we may update the address, or date) but the resource, the GameNight, is still the same.
+- If an endpoint uses the GET verb, we expect the endpoint to return the same resource each time and not modify it.
+NOTE: the data inside may change (e.g. we may update the address or date) but the resource, the GameNight, is still the same.
 When we say "the same resource" we don't mean the contents, but rather the concept (the GameNight with ID 1)
 - If an endpoint uses POST/PUT/DELETE it will modify the resource in some way.